Maisto: Automobiles

+Maisto mainly competed in 1:18 scale with Italian Bburago, Polistil and the more expensive Franklin Mint Precision Models.
+By 2000, a whole host of companies like Yatming, Ertl, AUTOart and even Mattel's Hot Wheels had entered the larger scale 1:18 fray and the market segment became more saturated and competitive.
+In the budget 1:18 scale category, many competitors left the market after the mid-2000s and Maisto faced little to no competition with the company moving upmarket itself with its Exclusive line of model cars featuring finer details than the more commonly available Premiere and Special Edition lines.

-Maisto vehicles of 1/18 scale usually have all features open with nicely appointed engines and interiors.
-Models have nearly perfectly proportioned bodies and usually have excellently researched detail considering models are mass-produced in the hundreds of thousands.
-Still, paint application may be too thick or not uniform, and details that should be chrome are often painted silver.
-Body panels may be uneven, lights unrealistic, and trim rather thick and gaudy.
+Maisto scale models in 1:18 scale usually have opening features all around with adequately appointed engines and interiors.
+The models have nearly perfectly proportioned bodies and usually have excellently researched detail considering models are mass-produced in the hundreds of thousands and the fact that the brand belongs to the budget category of diecast scale models.
+Due to the mass manufacturing nature of the models, there are some inconsistencies and omission of finer details such as the paint application, which might be too thick or not uniform, and details that should be chrome are often painted silver.
+Body panels may be uneven, lights unrealistic, and the trim rather thick and gaudy.
 Muscle Machines magazine noted that the 1963 Dodge 330 Hemi was completely devoid of any indication of a gear shift of any type (even push button on the dash).
 Collectors wanting finer crafting in this size must look to AUTOart, CMC, or Exoto at the higher dollar end of miniature modeling.